You can find the MHS Course Guide here

 This course is designed to introduce topics in the home such as: residential wiring, plumbing and heating, ventilation & air conditioning (HVAC) systems.
 Through experiment, construction and problem solving based instruction students will be able to solve basic elements common to all residential systems.

-Final: exam
+Final: project

 This course is designed to introduce students to the rapidly advancing field of nanotechnology and its applications.
 Basic chemistry and physics topics will be covered as they relate to nanotechnology.
 Students will be exposed to an introduction of the study of materials: metals, ceramics, polymers, and electronic materials.
 Students will investigate the relationship between bonding, structure, and properties of these materials.
 At the end of the year, students will appreciate the underlying principles of size-dependent properties and the processing and fabrication of these materials at the molecular level.
 This course incorporates lectures, guest lecturers, use of computers, lab work and student projects.